- Chemistry and Biochemistry

 2. Register for the appropriate course using the Independent Research Course Registration form.

-4. At the conclusion of a semester other than your final semester of research, write a 1-2 page summary of your work over the course of the semester and submit to your research mentor by the final day of classes.
-Discuss specific requirements with your research mentor.
+4. At the conclusion of the semester (other than your final semester of research), write a 1-2 page summary of your work and submit to your research mentor by the final day of classes.
+Make sure to discuss specific requirements with your research mentor.
 This is a good time to write several introductory paragraphs for your final paper.

 Wrapping Up Your Research

-Training students in the art of chemical research is one of the most fulfilling parts of our job as faculty, so we are eager to see what you are taking away from your research project.
+Training students in the art of chemical research is one of the most fulfilling parts of our job as faculty, so we are eager to see what skills you develop and refine as a result of your research project.

 5 weeks into your final semester (roughly October 1 or March 1), discuss the timing and title of your research presentation with your mentor.
-Send your title to Rita Grant firstname.lastname@example.org.
-In addition, send her a 1st and 2nd choice of dates for your talk.
+Send your title to Amy Huboi at email@example.com.

 The Research Presentation

 By 10 weeks into your final semester of research, you should have an outline of your presentation.
 The presentation should be 15-20 minutes long.
-Expect a few questions.
+Remember to expect a few questions from fellow students and Faculty.

 Alternatives to the end of year presentation

 Presentations at professional meetings are valuable ways to hone your presentation skills, and to get exposure to potential employers and/or graduate schools.
-These presentations go on your resume, and they can be what sets you apart from another candidate.
+These presentations go on your resume, and they can help distinguish you from other candidates.
 If you have this opportunity, take it!

 The Research or Library Thesis

 At the conclusion of your research, you must submit a thesis, typically 10-50 pages in length.
-The paper will generally include an introduction, details on the methods used, results, and a conclusion about what was done and possibly about where to go next.
-Specific requirements for your thesis vary by research mentor, so be sure to discuss these requirements early in your final semester.
+The paper will generally include an introduction, details on the methods used, results, and a conclusion (which should discuss the type of research done and if there is evidence for further investigation).
+Specific requirements for your thesis will vary by research mentor, so be sure to discuss these requirements early in your final semester.